 You may get surprising results if you apply the following professional group work approach to your family life.
 It often yields parents and children who help one another and look out for one another throughout the rest of life.
 This kind of family enables individual members to function and grow far stronger than in the usual home setting.

-Leading Your Family as a Group
+Building a Strong Family by Leading as a Group

 Leading the family as a group is completely different from merely raising kids one-by-one, ignoring the family as a unit.